Mode of StudyFull-time, Full-time sandwich with work placement

 - Portsmouth City Council

-What you'll study on this BSc (Hons) Building Surveying degree
+What you'll study on this BSc (Hons) Building Surveying degree course

 Each module on this course is worth a certain number of credits.